 It’s always nice to maintain some variety in your vacation activities and get in a little exercise when you can—no need to overdo it, though.
 Conveniently, the bustling B-Line Trail runs right through the center of town and delivers you to the front doors of many of the city’s most popular attractions—a perfect excuse to rent bikes and get some fresh air.
 Of course, if you want to venture farther out of town, Bloomington is loaded with parks to explore, whether it’s water sports, hiking, picnicking, biking, or even skateboarding you’re interested in.

 Sometimes photos are the best souvenirs; good thing there are plenty of insta-worthy places in Bloomington.
 Start capturing artful memories from the moment you begin your day with photogenic coffee sipped while lounging in locally made furniture at Hopscotch Coffee.

 If it happens to be a Saturday morning, don’t miss out on the Bloomington Community Farmer’s Market—the largest in the state with over 100 vendors.
 (But be aware, there are no dogs allowed.)
-When you’ve snapped your fill of bounteous veggie photos, get a pic at the Sample Gates, then relive your glory days by touring the IU Memorial Stadium for a behind the scenes look at the facility on Fridays before home football weekends.
+When you’ve snapped all the veggie photos you can take, get a pic at the Sample Gates, then relive your glory days by touring IU's Memorial Stadium for a behind the scenes look at the facility on Fridays before home football weekends.

-On your way back to town, stop off at the Tibetan Mongolian Buddhist Cultural Center where you’ll find the only authentic Tibetan Chortens (read, elaborate sculptural monuments) in the Western hemisphere along with intricate sand mandalas and butter sculptures.
+On your way back to town, stop off at the Tibetan Mongolian Buddhist Cultural Center where you’ll find the only authentic Tibetan Chortens (elaborate sculptural monuments) in the Western hemisphere along with intricate sand mandalas and butter sculptures.